 Leveraging Smart Lockers Beyond the Campus Store & Mailroom

 Recent research conducted by Parcel Pending by Quadient and Spaces4Learning revealed that although almost 42% of college administrators have already invested in smart parcel lockers, a greater number (45%) would be interested in implementing this campus amenity space5.

-Whereas most universities implement smart lockers on campus to assist in secure package delivery and retrieval, today they’re being deployed in ways beyond the mail.
-In essence, a smart locker system is simply another contactless delivery and pick-up point that can be leveraged for campus-wide distribution of documents, laptops, library books, move-in materials, and more.
+Whereas most universities implement smart lockers on campus to assist in secure package delivery and retrieval, today, they’re being deployed in ways beyond the mail.
+In essence, a smart locker system is simply another contactless delivery and pick-up point that can improve facilities in college campus buildings.
+It can also be leveraged for campus-wide distribution of documents, laptops, library books, move-in materials, online store purchases, and more.
 With students, faculty, and staff no longer on campus regularly, smart lockers act as a safe and secure delivery hub for the whole campus community.

 The way delivery with a locker system works is simple: parcels are sorted, coded, and delivered to a secure electronic locker.
 Recipients are then notified by email or text that a package has been delivered to the smart locker.
 Students, staff, and faculty can then open the locker and be on their way with their delivery in as little as 10 seconds.